Shivam Dube

-Shivam Dube (born 26 June 1993) is an Indian cricketer who plays for Mumbai in domestic cricket and the Chennai Super Kings in the Indian Premier League (IPL).
+Shivam Dube (born 25 June 1993) is an Indian international cricketer who plays for Mumbai in domestic cricket and the Chennai Super Kings in the Indian Premier League.
 He is an all-rounder who bats left-handed and bowls right-arm at medium pace.
 He made his international debut for the India cricket team in November 2019.
+He was a member of the Indian team that won the 2024 T20 World Cup and the 2025 Asia Cup.

 Early life

 Shivam Dube was born on 26 June 1993 in Mumbai, India.
+His father Rajesh Dube hails from Bhadohi district in Uttar Pradesh and had migrated to Mumbai for work.

-He stopped playing cricket at the age of 14 as he was overweight and unable to work on his fitness due to financial constraints.
+Dube played school cricket for Hansraj Morarji Public School but had to stop playing at the age of 14 as he was overweight and unable to work on his fitness due to financial constraints.
 He returned to play at the age of 19 and was soon selected for the Mumbai Under-23s.